 When choosing a VPN check how much bandwidth you’re allowed to use – watching a lot of streaming videos can use a surprisingly large amount of data.
 The more expensive VPNs usually allow unlimited data, and some even allow the use of BitTorrent files for legally downloading shareware games and stuff.
 I’m led to believe some people even use torrents to download movies and TV shows they couldn’t otherwise access…

-After trialling a number of VPNs, I’ve used Astrill without issue for the last two years.
-As with StrongVPN, the basic package offers a huge number of servers around the world to choose from (currently 113 servers in 46 countries), works well on Windows, Mac OS X and Linux, plus has instructions to use the VPN on your iPhone, iPad or Android device.
+After trialling a number of VPNs, I’ve used Astrill without issue for the last five years.
+As with StrongVPN, the basic package offers a huge number of servers around the world to choose from (currently 192 servers in 54 countries), works well on Windows, Mac OS X and Linux, plus has instructions to use the VPN on your iPhone, iPad or Android device (see below for details of the new Android app).

 What sold it for me was the portable version that can be run from a USB key.
 If you’re travelling and want to use someone else’s computer you can do so just as safely as if you’re at home.
 Even better, add a portable browser and anti-virus to the USB key and reduce risk even further.